 Moderna and Novavax (NSDQ:NVAX) have combined COVID-19/flu vaccines in the works.

-Sanofi (NSDQ:SNY) also intends to launch clinical trials for its SP0273 quadrivalent influenza mRNA-based vaccine candidate in clinical trials this year.
+Sanofi (NSDQ:SNY) also intends to launch clinical trials for its SP0273 quadrivalent influenza mRNA-based vaccine candidate this year.

 The global shingles vaccine market is big business, and by 2028, it could be worth $6.35 billion, according to Grand View Research.